stevejpapad/evidence-triangulation/README.md

 ```

 ## Acknowledgements
-This work is partially funded by the projects "vera.ai: VERification Assisted by Artificial Intelligence" under grant agreement no. 101070093, and "AI4TRUST - AI-based-technologies for trustworthy solutions against disinformation" under grant agreement no. 101070190.
+This work is partially funded by Horizon Europe projects AI-CODE and ELLIOT under grant agreement no. 101135437 and 101214398, respectively.

 ## Licence
 This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/stevejpapad/evidence-triangulation/blob/main/LICENSE) file for more details.